 - An MSA Master Service Agreement Template

 Why I Only Use a Scope of Work and Not a Contract

-A contract is nothing more than a set of promises and can be written or oral, unless the contract is required to be written by law.
+A contract is nothing more than a set of promises and can be written or oral unless the contract is required to be written by law.
 Written and verbal are equally binding in theory, but not in practice.
 The main problem with verbal contracts is a lack of clear understanding of what is being agreed upon.
 Clear understanding creates happy clients.
-Happy client means you get paid.
+A happy client means you get paid.

 Let me know if this helps, and what other resources you have found to help the down-trodden, work-a-day freelancer.

 ***Disclaimer ( The only part of this blog post written by a lawyer)

 Information and forms are provided “as is” without any express or implied warranty of any kind, including warranties of merchantability, noninfringement of intellectual property, or fitness for any particular purpose.
 In no event, shall Mason Pelt, or his agents, officers, attorneys, etc…, be liable for any damages whatsoever (including, without limitation, damages for loss of profits, business interruption, loss of information) arising out of the use of or inability to use the materials, even if Mason Pelt has been advised of the possibility of such damages.
 They are for guidance and should be modified by you or your attorney to meet your specific needs and the laws of your state or jurisdiction.
 Use at your own risk.